solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 </figure>

 ### 2. Fine details
-We want to capture fine details of the object, such as an antenna on a car or the indivual blades of a propeller on an airplane.
+We want to capture fine details of the object, such as an antenna on a car which is present in the input here but has not been modelled by the prediction.

 <figure>
   <img src="/images/paper review/goals_details.png" height="110">